 Micromark has been supplying small tools and miscellaneous supplies to hobbyists for a long time.
 They even carry some basic ship model kits.
 They often carry hard to find specialty tools and have their own line of power tools called Microlux.
 Some of their more interesting offerings include a photo-etching set for making your own brass or copper parts, a metal plating kit, resin and metal casting supplies, and even a laser cutter and 3D printers.

 Ages of Sail is listed above as a local hobby shop, but their main business is supplying kits, tools, and fittings to ship modelers through their online shop.
-They are the U.S. importer for many product lines from Europe and carry a very large of kits.
+They are the U.S. importer for many product lines from Europe and carry a very large of kits including some RC kits and Live Steam products.

 Recommended Lumber Suppliers